lukego/soldering/README.md

   - [Big equipment](big-equipment.md) like soldering irons and microscopes.
   - [Small equipment](small-equipment.md) like tips and tweezers.
   - [Consumables](consumables.md) like solder and flux.
-  - [Not bought](not-bought.md) equipment that is interesting but I don't have for various reasons (don't need it yet, or too expensive, or too cheap.)
+  - [Not bought](not-bought.md) equipment that has caught my eye but I don't have.
 - [Shops](shops.md) where I order what I need for delivery to Sweden.

 - Luke Gorrie